 There’s nothing more delicious than freshly roasted crispy pork belly.
-But a close runner-up is reheated pork belly (if revived in the right way).
+But a close runner-up is reheated pork belly (if you reheat it in the right way).

-I conducted an experiment to find out the best way of reheating pork belly, so that:
+I conducted an experiment to find out the best way of reheating pork belly, so that the skin kept its crispy, crackly texture, and the meat didn’t dry out.

 In a rush?
 Here’s the short answer.

-What’s the best way to reheat pork belly?
 The best way to reheat pork belly is in a frying pan.
 Slice the pork belly into thin slices while heating some oil in a pan.
 Once the oil is hot, add the pork belly and sear it on both sides.
-Next, use a pair of tongs to hold the pork belly skin face-down against the pan for 20-30 seconds.
+Next, use a pair of tongs to hold the pork belly skin-side down against the pan for 20-30 seconds.

 I roasted a nice chunk of pork belly until the meat was melt-in-your-mouth-tender and the skin was crispy, fought off the temptation to devour it, and left it in the fridge overnight.